revaturelabs/interviewquestions/InterviewSpecificQuestions2.0/CoreJava/NumbersAndStrings.md

 </details>

 ---
-27. Tell me about how to create a String literal
+27. Tell me about how to create a String literal.

 <details><summary><b> Show Answer</b></summary>